rafgraph/detect-it/README.md

 To determine the `deviceType` and `primaryInput` Detect It uses several media query and API detections to triangulate what type of device is being used.
 The entire detection is done when the script is imported so the results are known at render time (Detect It doesn't set any event listeners).

-Detect It uses `hover` and `pointer` media query results, Pointer Events API and max touch points detections, and two different Touch Events API detections (browsers respond differently to each Touch Events API detection depending on the device).
+Detect It uses the `hover` and `pointer` media queries, the Pointer Events API and max touch points detections, and two Touch Events API detections (browsers respond differently to each Touch Events API detection depending on the device).
 For more on this see the comments in the [source code](https://github.com/rafgraph/detect-it/blob/main/src/index.ts) for notes about detecting the device type and edge cases.

 #### Device tests and limitations

-Detect It has been tested on numerous real world devices (since 2016), and [tests](https://github.com/rafgraph/detect-it/tree/main/src/__tests__) have been written to mock these devices and ensure accurate results (cloning this repo and running `npm test` will provide insight into how it will preform on different devices).
+Detect It has been tested on numerous real world devices (since 2016), and the [tests](https://github.com/rafgraph/detect-it/tree/main/src/__tests__) mock multiple devices and edge cases to ensure accurate results.
 However, these detections are limited by how the browser presents itself (the APIs it exposes and how it responds to media queries) so there are some limitations, for example on an iPad it is impossible to tell if a mouse is connected, so Detect It always treats iPads as a `hybrid` device with `primaryInput` `touch`.

 In the case of a legacy browser or device that doesn't support the detections (e.g. no media query or Pointer Events support), Detect It will fall back to a default `mouseOnly` or `touchOnly` state.